Zakey-Pilot/agile-development/README.md

 <br>

 This repository comes with some scripts to check the quality of this code.
-You can run these scripts to check the code provided by HYF, and to check the code you write when experiment with the examples and complete the exercises.
+You can run these scripts to check the code in this repository.

 ### `npm run format`